Haripriya9851/Haripriya9851/README.md

 ## 👋 About Me

-I'm currently pursuing a Master's in Professional Studies in Analytics from Northeastern University.
+I'm currently pursuing a Master's in Professional Studies in Analytics focusing on the intersection of data science and strategic decision-making from Northeastern University.
 I’m a passionate Data Scientist with over 4.5 years of experience working at Ford Motor Company, where I've specialized in end-to-end machine learning projects.
 My focus has been on risk prediction, price forecasting, NLP topic modeling, and productionizing ML pipelines in the Google Cloud Platform (GCP) using Vertex AI and BigQuery.
 I regularly communicated with stakeholders to efficiently overcome challenges and ensure project success.

 ## 🌟 Skills and Expertise